abhisheksgumadi/sentiment-analysis-word2vec/README.md

 #####     -negative_dataset The path to the file containing the negative datset.
 This file should contain one review per line
 #####     -validation_proportion The fraction of the datset to be considerd for validation.
 Should be < 1.0 Ex: 0.2
 #####     -log_file LOG_FILE The path to the file that will contain the log messages

+Run the code with the following parameters as follows.

+    python SentimentClassifierDemo.py
+        -word2vec_model GoogleNews-vectors-negative300.bin.gz
+        -positive_dataset positive_reviews.txt
+        -negative_dataset negative_reviews.txt
+        -validation_proportion 0.2
+        -log_file SentimentClassifier_log.txt

+The code will display the ROC curve for the classifier and also will print the accuracy of the classifier along with the recall and precision of the positive sentiment class.